1980 Ramazzotti Cup

-The 1980 Milan Indoor, also known by its sponsored name Ramazzotti Cup, was a men's tennis tournament played on indoor carpet courts at the Palazzo dello Sport in Milan, Italy.
+The 1980 Ramazzotti Cup, also known as the Milan Indoor or Milan WCT, was a men's tennis tournament played on indoor carpet courts at the Palazzo dello Sport in Milan, Italy.
 The event was part WCT Tour which was incorporated into the 1980 Volvo Grand Prix circuit.
 It was the third edition of the tournament and was held from 24 March through 30 March 1980.
 First-seeded John McEnroe won the singles title.